Vluuks/Hangman/README.md

 # Notes
 I would have liked to incorporate the keyboard key press detection and subsequent behaviour in the Good/Evil classes but the nature of the OnKeyUp method made this impossible.
+This is why it's placed in MainActivity.

 # First draft version: